tjper/teleport/design.md

 Cgroups have a number of sharp edges and nuances to them.
 Tests will ensure the following:
 - mounting/unmounting
+- mounting when mount has alread been performed
 - setup/cleanup
+- setup when `/cgroup2/jobworker` already exists
-- Memory, cpus, and io controls are being applied and are reflected in process stats.
+- memory, cpus, and io controls are being applied and are reflected in process stats

 #### Authorization